The Most Common Pitfalls in Verification and Validation

 Not giving independence to whoever is doing the evaluation

 To ensure unbiased, reliable and secure conduct of these activities, a level of independence from the development team is usually recommended.
 Independent verification and validation adds value to systems and software development even when certification by a third-party is not mandatory.

 This ties with the first pitfall we mentioned.
 If you change the design of your software half way through, this means you are probably also changing the requirements that should be driving testing.
 The first step should be to update the requirements avoiding incorrect and missing information, but you should also be open to repeat the V&V testing or risk having tested a completely different product.

 Ignoring that something is wrong

 When it comes to V&V there are few signs that should raise red flags.
 We all know that V&V takes a lot of resources when developing new products but it’s not an excuse to avoid having clear responsibilities assigned, or for undertaking design tests in a hurry, not preparing ahead and ignoring standards or safety critical issues, sometimes just because they are harder to test for or more expensive.
-If any of these are happening in your product testing, it will undermine your chances of success.
+If any of these are happening in your product or embedded software testing, it will undermine your chances of success.

 Using inexperienced teams

 V&V activities are quite complex and can make the difference between a more cost-efficient, faster time to market or a never-ending waste of resources.
 The risk of using inexperience teams to do V&V is that they tend to underestimate the resources and time needed to prepare and do the tests -just the preparation can take months.
 And this increases dramatically with the complexity of the product.